joshbgreen/fsd-gitproject/readme.txt

     You will also need to sign in using the commands below: git config --global user.email "you@example.com"
         git config --global user.name "Your Name"

+    git log
+        shows all of the commits who by, comment for git and then an id for each commit

+    branches :
+        git branch